InsertKoinIO/koin/koin-projects/docs/reference/koin-core/dsl.md

 * `scope { // scope group }` - define a logical group for `scoped` definition
 * `scoped { //definition }`- provide a bean definition that will exists only in a scope

-Note: the `named()` function allow you to give a qualifier either by a string or a type.
+Note: the `named()` function allow you to give a qualifier either by a string, an enum or a type.
 It is used to name your definitions.

 ### Writing a module